Price: MSRP $649+

 The telescoping handlebar extends and retracts easily.
 That’s a major plus if you and your significant other are not close in height.

 UPPAbaby is known for its generous underbaskets.
 Seriously, you can store a week’s worth of groceries for a family of 4 in the Vista’s basket.
-Well, good news: the Cruz V2’s basket is now more comparable to that of the Vista, holding up to 30 lbs.
+Well, good news: the Cruz V2’s storage basket is now more comparable to that of the UPPAbaby Vista stroller, holding up to 30 lbs.

 The large opening means you have easy access to all your belongings.